 “I killed the only puppy I ever had…”

 We googled the effect of Nyquil on small dogs and were given a timetable to watch for symptoms of poisoning.
 None of the symptoms arose, but he still refused to wake up.
 We had no choice but to call Carl, our resident expert on dying Chinese dogs.

 “Yeah…” she said numbly, “thats what Arbour did for about four days.
 Then she died a horrible, bloody, shit-trailing death.”

-We decided to seek a second opinion and zoomed off to the vet—which, like all things in China, was complicated, awkward, and traumatizing.
+We decided to seek a second opinion and zoomed off to the vet—which, like everything you experience as a foreigner– seemed complicated, awkward, and traumatizing.
 After shoving our way through a crowd of people holding sick dogs we set Snavs on a dirty table covered in Newspaper.
 A blood test was performed and we heard the two words no dog owner ever wants to hear:

 Of course, Sars had to translate this for me.
 I googled it and read that 91% of dogs die within five days.

 They offered him an IV, but he came back to life just enough to be impossible and unruly.
 The vet techs produced long strips of torn plastic from their coats and tied him down to the table.
 It was the only way.

 He struggled so much that they had to tie a strip around his defiant little snout.